freeCodeCamp/freeCodeCamp/client/src/guide/english/computer-hardware/index.md

 ![Motherboard](https://fthmb.tqn.com/mmTUdCN6UBGIKlkEggGq4fpV-3k=/768x0/filters:no_upscale()/gig-57c732ed3df78c71b60e7aa5.jpg)

 ### Input and Output devices (eg. Keyboard and Mouse)
-Input/Output device is any hardware used by a human operator or other systems to communicate with a computer.
+An Input/Output device is any hardware used by a human operator or other systems to communicate with a computer.

 ![I/O Devices](https://www.clasohlson.com/medias/sys_master/9225929949214.jpg)